FlineDev/FreemiumKit/Sources/FreemiumKit/FreemiumKit.docc/SetupGuide.md

 ## Showing the Paywalls

-1. (Recommended) Lock your paid features for users who have not made a purchase yet by using one of the built-in views `PaidFeatureButton` or `PaidFeatureView`.
+1. Lock your paid features for users who have not made a purchase yet by using one of the built-in views `PaidFeatureButton` or `PaidFeatureView`.
 For example:

    ```swift
    // opens paywall if user has not purchased, else works like a normal (stylable) button